Textualize/textual/docs/guide/events.md

 ## Messages

 Events are a particular kind of *message* which is sent by Textual in response to input and other state changes.
-Events are reserved for use by Textual but you can create messages for the purpose of coordinating between widgets in your app.
+Events are reserved for use by Textual but you can also create custom messages for the purpose of coordinating between widgets in your app.

-More on that later, but for now keep in mind that events are also messages, and anything that is true of messages is also true of events.
+More on that later, but for now keep in mind that events are also messages, and anything that is true of messages is true of events.

-Event classes (as used in event handlers) extend the [Event][textual.events.Event] class, which itself extends the [Message][textual.message.Message] class.

 ## Message Queue